Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Practice.
 I’m going live later.
 Nostalgia pulls views.”

-“Don’t publicize my adolescence.”
+“Don’t publicize our adolescence.”

 Vincenzo moved through the room with an ease Chase remembered from high school.
 Part charm, part momentum.
 But something was different now.